EmoryMLIP/emory-reu-ret-website/content/authors/lonisk/_index.md

 - Mentors
 ---

-Deepanshu Verma is a Postdoctoral Fellow in the Department of Mathematics at Emory University.
-With his mentor, Dr. Lars Ruthotto, his research focuses on developing efficient deep learning algorithms using control theory for scientific applications.
+Lucas Onisk is an NSF RTG Postdoctoral Fellow in the Department of Mathematics at Emory University.
+With his mentors, Dr. James Nagy and Dr. Julianne Chung, his research focuses on developing efficient algorithms for solving large-scale inverse problems.